 It's a simple step to regain control over cortisol levels that cause your heart rate, blood pressure to increase.
 Inhale deeply through your nose and exhale through your mouth, feeling your chest rise and fall.
 Count the length of each breathe that you inhale and exhale.
 Slowly extend each for 1 second at a time until each inhale and exhale are 8 seconds.
 Repeat until you feel your body relax.

-Getting up and moving is a good way to get the blood flowing, but exercise can greatly reduce stress.
+Walk it Out Getting up and moving is a good way to get the blood flowing, but exercise can greatly reduce stress.
 Go outside if you can and focus on the beauty around you.
 By increasing oxygen to your brain through exercise, you'll be able to better focus on the task at hand.

 Try this two-step process to relax your muscles.
 Tense or squeeze the muscles in your neck and shoulders as you inhale and hold.
 Then release the tension when you exhale.
 You can do this all over your body with different muscles to help you relax.